 A successful billing and receiving clerk must be detail oriented, have a keen knowledge of mathematics and finances, a good understanding of computers and of billing software programs.

-The most popular industries hiring billing and receiving clerks in 2015 were insurance carriers, credit intermediation, and healthcare, according to the BLS.
+The most popular industries hiring billing and receiving clerks in 2018 were offices of physicians, and accounting, tax preparation, bookkeeping, and payroll services, according to the BLS.
 Some of the primary duties involved in this profession are issuing invoices, customer service, and updating customer files.
 No special training is needed to get a job, but an understanding of basic math and computer operation are required.